 Curbside service is still here with a few changes!

 1) Items to be picked up must be placed on hold ahead of time.

 2) You must wait until you receive a notification from the library letting you know your items are ready to be picked up before you stop by to pick up your items.
-Appointments are no longer required.
+Appointments are not required.

 3) We ask that you stay in the designated pickup area outside the library’s main entrance until the staff member dropping off your items has left the area.
 We are no longer delivering directly to vehicles.

 4) Continue returning items in the book drop.